-An alternative examination is a CT scan, but the disadvantage of this is that we cannot collect tissue samples that may be important for diagnosis.
-This may mean that you will still need to have a colonoscopy examination at a later date.
+Another alternative is a CT scan, but the disadvantage of this is that we cannot collect tissue samples that may be important for diagnosis.
+This may mean that you will still need to have a colonoscopy or gastroscopy examination at a later date.

-If you would like to discuss this option please speak to your doctor.
+If you would like to discuss these options please speak to your doctor.